Rhodiola Rosea 5% Salidroside Extract

 These improvements were observed after only one week of treatment and continued to improve through the final week of the study.
 The adaptogenic nature of Rhodiola makes it a popular supplement for fighting fatigue and other symptoms associated with stress.

-– Could Help Reduce Symptoms of Depression
+– Helps Reduce Symptoms of Depression

 Depression is a common but serious illness that negatively affects how you feel and act.